jitendraapi/Developer-Guides/Setting-Multiple-Git-Accounts-on-Windows.md

-# Setting Up Multiple Git Accounts on Windows
+# Setting Up Multiple Git Accounts on Windows and use of VSCode

 ## Introduction
-Managing multiple Git accounts on a single machine can be challenging, but with proper configuration, you can seamlessly switch between accounts.
-This guide will help you set up multiple Git accounts on your Windows machine and provide some tips and tricks for efficient management.
+Managing multiple Git accounts and ensuring a smooth push and pull process in VSCode involves configuring SSH keys and setting up Git properly.
+This guide will help you configure everything to avoid authentication dialog boxes when using `git push` from VSCode.

 ## Step 1: Install Git
 Ensure Git is installed on your Windows machine.
 If not, download and install it from [git-scm.com](https://git-scm.com/).

 ## Step 2: Generate SSH Keys
-Generate SSH keys for each of your Git accounts.
+Generate SSH keys for each of your Git accounts if you haven't already done so.

 ### For Account 1
 ```sh